 ADVANCED VIDEO EDITING & STORYTELLING

-In this two-day graduate-level course you will take your editing and storytelling skills to the next level.
+In this two-day graduate-level certificate course you will take your editing and storytelling skills to the next level.
 Using Adobe professional editing software, Premiere CC 2018, you’ll learn a host of tips of tricks to make your videos stand our from the crowd!
 Plus, you’ll learn advanced storytelling techniques to assure your videos are viewed by your audience.